Oswaldtwistle Civic Arts Centre and Theatre

 In 2010 the building was refurbished and reopened as an arts centre and studio space on the ground floor with a c.450 seat theatre on the upper level.
 Charitable organisation, Hyndburn Arts Limited took over the running of the arts centre and studio, with the theatre initially under separate management.
 The theatre was brought under the charity’s operation in 2015.

-Oswaldtwistle Civic Arts Centre and Theatre closed in 2023, but the building remains a much loved and cherished part of the town.
+Oswaldtwistle Civic Arts Centre and Theatre closed in 2023, but the theatre remains a much loved and cherished part of the town.

 Why is this theatre at risk?